edgedb/edgedb/docs/stdlib/datetime.rst

                               -> cal::local_datetime
                           cal::local_date + duration -> cal::local_datetime

-    Adds any two datetime or duration values.
+    Adds a duration and any other datetime value.

     This operator is commutative.